Subscribe to the CT4F Newsletter to stay informed!

 The Bottom Line

-ADF/the defense is very good at what they do.
+ADF is very good at what they do.
 They know how to use language that appeals to parents' protective instincts, religious values, and concerns about government overreach.
+And on March 31, 2026, they won a major victory at the Supreme Court.